RDWV/rdwv-docs/deployment/configurator.md

 ### Current instance

 If you are the server admin, you will have access to the current instance mode.
 You can change settings of your current instance without logging in to your server.
-By clicking current instance button Bitcart loads all current settings which you can customize.
+By clicking current instance button RedWaves loads all current settings which you can customize.

 ## Domains